boatbomber/CullThrottle/README.md

 Stops listening to the InstanceAdded and InstanceRemoved events for a given tag.

-**IMPORTANT:** It will not remove objects that were added by CaptureTag.
-You must call RemoveObjectsWithTag explicitly if you want them removed.
+Releasing a tag does not remove the objects that CaptureTag already added.
+Call RemoveObjectsWithTag explicitly if you want them removed.

 ```Luau
 CullThrottle:RemoveObjectsWithTag(tag: string)